 Google doesn’t have a monopoly on the paid search industry, but they are far and away the market leader.
 According to Statista, Google occupied about 90% of worldwide desktop market share as of January 2019, with Bing and Yahoo! combining for less than 6%.

-There is some value in advertising through paid search on other platforms, but Google definitely drives the majority of activity in paid search marketing.
+There is some value in advertising through this medium on other platforms, but Google definitely drives the majority of activity in this marketing channel.

 Does Paid Search Work?
 What Is The Strategy?